 Because we’re charged with overseeing state finances, our office is keenly interested in all aspects of Texas’ economy.
 Access our original research on the factors that contribute to the economic health of our state.

 Manufacturing is a vital component in Texas’ diverse economy.
 Chemical, high tech, automotive and other advanced manufacturing operations thrive across our state.
 Texas’ manufacturing contributed $226 billion to the state gross domestic product (GDP) in 2016.

-Check out Comptroller Glenn Hegar's 2017 tour of Texas manufacturers.
+Check out Comptroller Glenn Hegar’s 2017 Good for Texas Tour: Manufacturing Edition.

 Texas' 29 ports of entry play a crucial role in the state’s economy, facilitating nearly $650 billion in trade in 2015.
 Texas Comptroller Glenn Hegar reviewed the impact of trade on Texas from a sampling of the state's ports of entry.